The Nautilus R614 is a popular recumbent bike, with a nice set of features and capabilities especially given its very affordable price tag.

 If you prefer to work out manually, you can choose from 20 different resistance levels, so you have the ability to ramp up your workouts over time, or vary the intensity with a single workout.

 You can monitor your heart rate with the pulse grips located on either side of the seat.
-Note that the Nautilus R614 does not have wireless heart rate monitoring like the mid-level R616 and top of the line R618.
-But you can still get a good reading through the grips.

 The motion itself is relatively smooth for a low cost exercise bike, and the seat is very comfortable and large enough to accommodate most users.